Martijn Helle

 1996–1999: Mills, Young, Broom and Craig

-Over the next few years the collection really starts to take shape with a growing focus on industrial and harder-edged techno.
-Frequent visits to London’s Fat Cat Records, where I discover artists like James Ruskin and Oliver Ho of Blueprint Records and key figures from Birmingham’s techno scene: Regis of Downwards Records and Surgeon of Dynamic Tension.
-Records from Adam Beyer's Drumcode, especially early works by Cari Lekebusch, are important additions during this period.
+I make frequent visits to London’s Fat Cat Records, where I discover the sound of artists like James Ruskin and Oliver Ho of Blueprint Records, as well as key figures from Birmingham’s techno scene: Regis of Downwards Records and Surgeon of Dynamic Tension.
+Records from Adam Beyer’s Drumcode label, especially the early works by Cari Lekebusch, are important discoveries during this period.

-These sounds also heavily influence my early DJ sets.
-I get to play club gigs, opening for none other than Jeff Mills, Claude Young, Mark Broom and Carl Craig.
+These sounds heavily influence my early DJ sets.
+I begin playing club gigs, opening sets for none other than Jeff Mills, Claude Young, Mark Broom and Carl Craig.

 2000–2002: Rush Hour Education

-Entering the 00’s I get a job at the freshly opened Rush Hour recordstore in Amsterdam.
-This is where I’m introduced to the deeper and more elegant sound of techno and house.
-Hours and hours of shop listening sharpens the ears.
+I work at the freshly opened Rush Hour record store in Amsterdam.
+This is where I’m introduced to the deeper, more elegant sound of techno and house.
+Hours and hours of listening to a wide range of music in the shop sharpen my ears.
 My record collection grows substantially, with labels like Environ, Sound Signature, KDJ, Planet E, Headspace and Peacefrog.
-All to this day obvious landmark labels for a reason.
+All to this day, landmark labels for a reason.

-After relocating to Rotterdam, I find myself naturally drawn to the Berlin sound that is emerging at the time.
-Producers like Steve Bug, Tiefschwarz, Henrik Schwarz and Âme blow my mind with a stripped-back blend of techno and deeper house.
-I play gigs locally and abroad, at private LOFT-like parties and at home.
-An absolute highlight is being invited to perform at Antwerp’s Café d’Anvers 10-year anniversary party.
+I find myself heavily drawn to the Berlin sound emerging at the time.
+Producers like Steve Bug, Tiefschwarz, Henrik Schwarz and Âme open up a whole new spectrum with a stripped-back blend of techno, deeper house and modern sound design.
+A personal highlight is being invited to play at Antwerp’s Café d’Anvers 10-year anniversary party.